 Christone "Kingfish" Ingram

-In the two years since Kingfish was released, there have been major events that have altered his life both personally and professionally.
-“There has been much change, happiness and despair in my life," Ingram says of his last two years.
+Even though his time in the spotlight has been short, Ingram's road has been long.
+In the three years since Kingfish was released, major events altered both his personal and professional lives.
+"There has been much change, happiness and despair in my life," Ingram says of recent years.
 Right as his career was taking off, he lost his mother and biggest champion, the late Princess Pride Ingram.
-Christone toured for 13 months non-stop, until the pandemic halted live performances and forced him to take stock.
+After her death, Ingram toured for 13 months non-stop, until the pandemic halted live performances and forced him to take stock.
 As he was thinking about the man he was becoming and the new directions his life was taking, he began writing songs for his next album, 662.
 The number 662 is the telephone area code for Ingram's northern Mississippi home, and it first came into use the same year he was born—1999.

 Ingram's appeal beyond blues was immediate.
 Even before he cut his debut album and while still a teenager, many of Ingram's YouTube performance videos garnered millions of views.
-He performed two songs in Season Two of the Netflix show Luke Cage after the series' lead producer saw one of his videos.
-Both songs appear on the official soundtrack album, which introduced him to a young audience, many of whom had never heard Ingram's brand of blues before.
-As part of Luke Cage promotion, Ingram performed in an NPR Music Tiny Desk Concert with rap legend Rakim, who also appeared in Luke Cage, and, in 2020, Ingram hosted his own Tiny Desk (Home) Concert.
+He performed two songs in season two of the Netflix show Luke Cage after the series' lead producer saw one of his videos.
+Both songs appear on the official soundtrack album, which introduced him to a young audience, many of whom had never before heard Ingram's brand of blues.
+As part of Luke Cage promotion, Ingram performed in an NPR Music Tiny Desk Concert with rap legend Rakim, who also appeared in Luke Cage, and, in 2020, Ingram hosted his own NPR Music Tiny Desk (Home) Concert.

-With his eye-popping guitar playing and his reach-out-and-grab-you-by-the-collar vocals, Ingram performs every song with unmatched passion and precision.
-While his new songs tell personal stories, they also tell of shared human experiences.
-With 662, he creates contemporary blues music that speaks to his generation and beyond, delivering the full healing power of the blues.
-And he can’t wait to bring that power on stage.
-As he recently told DownBeat magazine, “You need that crowd to connect.
-You need that crowd to be there so you can tell their story to them.
-Somewhere, somebody has the blues.”
+Sparked by his non-stop touring, writing and recording schedule, Kingfish's natural talent just keeps growing.
+With his eye-popping guitar playing and his reach-out-and-grab-you-by-the-collar vocals, he performs every song with unmatched passion and precision.
+While his songs tell personal stories, they also tell of shared human experiences.
+With both Kingfish and 662, Christone "Kingfish" Ingram creates contemporary blues music that speaks to his generation and beyond, delivering the full healing power of the blues.